mike-schenk/azure-b2c-pw-blacklist/README.md

 ## Possible improvements

-* The blacklist API should check the password against a list of application-specific disallwed words.
+* The blacklist API should check the password against a list of application-specific disallowed words.
   * That list shouldn't be hard-coded into the API, maybe it should be passed-in by the caller.
 * The blacklist API should allow the caller to say that passwords which appeared up to _n_ times in breaches are still allowed.
-  * call the blacklist API directly from the (customized) UI asynchronously so the user doesn't have to click "continue" before being told the password is disallowed.
+* Call the blacklist API directly from the (customized) UI asynchronously so the user doesn't have to click "continue" before being told the password is disallowed.